Measuring the Distance Between Activity Populations

 | 16 | transitions | full sequences | full_sequences | Per-person indicator for each unique full abbreviated tour string (e.g. ‘h>w>h’). | False |

-- timing: when and for how long people do things
+- timing: when and for how long activities occur

-The acteval.Evaluator orchestrated all these comparisons in an efficient way.
-It also looks after descriptive metrics and non-density estimation features, such as for measuring correctness and creativity.
+The acteval.Evaluator orchestrates all these comparisons, against a target population of schedules, in an efficient way.
+It also looks after descriptive metrics and non-density estimation features, such as for measuring feasibility and creativity.
+More on these in the future.

 from acteval import Evaluator